BoolPurist/daily_ruster_man/README.md

 # Todos

-- Implment option to open entry for whole year or month
+- Implment option to open entry for whole year
 - Implement limit option on list subcommand to limit shown items
 - Show line numbers to left from todoy up to future with positive numbers and negative for dailies past today